iainm342/milestone-1/README.md

 Thank you to the following people:

-- My mentor Suen Owonikoko for her time, guidance and putting up with my "wobble" on our first mentor call...
+- My mentor Seun Owonikoko for her time, guidance and putting up with my "wobble" on our first mentor call...
 - The guys in the class of May 20 on Slack - always there for a chat when needed!
 - My partner, Paul, for putting up with the growing obsession I have towards coding.